Simulations of inertial liquid-lens coalescence with the pseudopotential lattice Boltzmann method: Results and discussion

 \figref{snap-2lenses-2d} shows the coalescence of two lenses obtained from our simulations.
 The color represents the density difference between the lens and the lower liquid.
 Upon contact (\figref{2d-1}), a fast-growing bridge is formed connecting the two lenses (\figref{2d-2} and \figref{2d-3}), while the distance $L$ between the far ends of the two lenses remains almost constant.
 This indicates that at the initial stage of the coalescence, a strong velocity field is located near the bridge center, whereas the influence of coalescence at the far field is negligible.
 When the bridge height grows to be comparable to the maximal height $H$, the lens retracts (\figref{2d-3}-\figref{2d-5} ), and finally a single lens is formed at the interface which relaxes to its equilibrium shape (\figref{2d-6}).

 We show the time evolution of the vertical height of the bridge center $h_0$ in~\figref{h0-t-log} for different contact angles.
 The bridge grows faster with increasing contact angle.
 For small contact angles $\theta< 40^{\circ}$, the simulation results (symbols) agree quantitatively with the theoretical analysis~\eqnref{h0-time} (solid lines).
-For a large contact angle $\theta=59^{\circ}$, the similarity solution based on the thin-sheet equations overestimates the bridge growth.
-We note that our LBM method solves the Navier-Stokes equations and is valid for the whole range of contact angles.
+For a large contact angle $\theta=59^{\circ}$, the similarity solution based on the thin-sheet equations overestimates the bridge growth. \revisedtext{The thin-sheet equations are based on the lubrication theory, which assumes that the film thickness (normal to the surface) is much smaller than the characteristic length scale along the surface.
+Consequently, these equations break down at large contact angles, where the interface height violates the underlying thin-film assumption.} We note that our LBM method solves the Navier-Stokes equations and is valid for the whole range of contact angles.
 In the case of a contact angle of $\theta=90^{\circ}$, we simulate the coalescence of two suspended spherical droplets in another liquid, and interestingly, we find that the theoretical prediction based on the thin-sheet equations underestimates the bridge growth - contrary to that at a contact angle of $\theta=59^{\circ}$.

 \figref{height-1} depicts the bridge profiles of coalescing liquid lenses at a contact angle $\theta = 35^{\circ}$ for different times $t_n=t/(\rho H^3/\gamma)^{1/2}$.
 We rescale the horizontal coordinate by $\theta/h_0$ and the vertical coordinate by $h_0$, respectively.
 All the bridge profiles collapse onto a universal curve, verifying the self-similar dynamics at the early stage of coalescence.
 Our simulation results (symbols) agree quantitatively with experimental results (solid line) and theoretical analysis (dashed line)~\cite{hack2020}.
 We note that the simulation results slightly deviate from the experimental results at $\theta x/h_0<-3$, possibly because the neighboring lenses are not of exactly equal size in experiments.
 In~\figref{velx-1} we show the horizontal velocity profiles $u$ at different times $t_n=t/(\rho H^3/\gamma)^{1/2}$ near the bridge center.
 We rescale the horizontal coordinate with $\theta/h_0$ and the vertical coordinate with the maximal horizontal velocity $u_0(t_n)$ at its corresponding time $t_n$.
 We find that the velocity profiles $u_x$ also collapse to a single curve, indicating self-similar dynamics.
 In contrast to the theoretical prediction~\eqnref{ux-sim} (solid line), our simulations do not exhibit strong oscillations of the horizontal velocity, which is likely due to the presence of viscous damping in our simulation.
 In contrast, the theoretical analysis assumes an inviscid limit.